-Sure, they're here year round.
+Late August.
+Here in Victoria, I’m missing the sounds of geese on Kootenay Lake.
+Sure, they're around all year.
 But there's something special about their melancholy calls in late summer and early fall – especially at dawn on a mountain lake.

 A sign of reflection and focusing inward.
 A sign of things turning again...circling back to the more yin part of the year and our lives.

-The September shift means adjusting how we live and eat, feeling out the transition in weather and life rhythms...then planning routines accordingly.
+Moving towards September means adjusting how we live and eat, feeling out the transition in weather and life rhythms...then planning routines accordingly.

 In Chinese Medicine, eating and living with the seasons is an important part of staying healthy.

 For each season, Chinese classics offer sage guidance for what to cultivate in our lives...and what to put on our plates.

 In Chinese Medicine, any transition between seasons offers a time of rest and preparation for what's to come.
 When it comes to late summer, all the more so.

 In late summer, the classics counsel finding rhythms and cycles that create simplicity.

 We're to cultivate routines and patterns that are harmonious and uncomplicated.